zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

     b.
 Another strategy for keeping track of pipetting is arranging your pipette tip box such that you know exactly which tip will be the last one to be used.

-6. Add 18 μL of the proper master mix to the dot of cDNA and allows the mixture to fall to the bottom of the tube.
+6. Add 18 μL of the proper master mix to the dot of cDNA and allow the mixture to fall to the bottom of the tube.

 7. Carefully seal the plate with sealing film.